-The History of the Tears-McFarlane House
+The History of the Tears-McFarlane House & Community Center

-The Tears-McFarlane house, a fashionable Denver mansion built at the turn of the 20th century, is prominently sited on the north edge of Cheesman Park in the Capitol Hill neighborhood.
+The Tears-McFarlane House, a fashionable Denver mansion built at the turn of the 20th century, is prominently sited on the north edge of Cheesman Park in the Capitol Hill neighborhood.
 It was designed by the important Denver architectural firm of Varian and Sterner, a partnership that specialized in the Neoclassical and Colonial Revival style from the 1890’s through 1901.
 Architecturally, the 8700 square-foot house is among the best residential examples of the Colonial Revival Style in Colorado.

 Stylistically, it is described typologically as a Classic Box in the Colonial Revival Style with an eclectic mixture of Neoclassical, Georgian and Adam influences (Field Guide to American Houses, McAlester) and “box” is a good description since the house has a nearly square floor plan and elevations.
 Some of the characteristics of the style that are exhibited by the house include the colonnaded portico, turned wood balustrades, Adamesque entry with the elliptical fanlight and sidelights, carved decorative garland panels and the flat arched brick window and door lintels with the carved urn detailing in stone.
 While the Tears-McFarlane house is historically significant primarily for its architecture, it is also significant for its association with the development and settlement of the Capitol Hill and Cheesman Park communities in Denver.

 The Tears-McFarlane house was built for Daniel W. Tears.
-Considered the finest example of Sterner’s work, the mansion was completed in 1899.
+Considered the finest example of Sterner’s work, the historic structure was completed in 1899.
 Mr. Tears came from New York City where he worked with the New York Central Railroad.
 He moved to Denver for health reasons and began a private law business.
 The house was occupied by the Tears family until Mr. Tears’ death in 1922.
 The Tears’ were popular socialites in Denver, belonging to the Denver Country Club’s exclusive “Sacred 36” Club.
-Mrs. Tears stayed in the mansion until her death in 1937.
+Mrs. Tears stayed in the home until her death in 1937.

-The mansion acquired its second owner when it was purchased by Denver socialite, Frederick McFarlane and renamed to the Tears-McFarlane house in 1937.
+The property acquired its second owner when it was purchased by Denver socialite, Frederick McFarlane and renamed to the Tears-McFarlane house in 1937.
 Frederick’s first wife, Ida Kruse McFarlane, was the daughter of the mayor of Central City.
 Mr. McFarlane was the son of Peter McFarlane, a pioneer in mining machinery.
 Ida died in 1950 and Mr. McFarlane remarried the same year.
 The second Mrs. McFarlane, a professional actress and dancer named Lillian Cushing, taught dance lessons in the basement studio.

-There are two items of interest inside the mansion itself.
+There are two items of interest inside the home.
 First, the tall, lavishly decorated mirror which stands in the hallway on the first floor was originally from the Windsor Hotel.
 Even more impressive is the stained glass window that dominates the landing on the main staircase between the first and second floors.
 Installed by Daniel Tears in 1898, “Stained Glass Window in Fall Colors” is attributed to Louis Comfort Tiffany and is designed in a fall leaf pattern in seven colors.
 Lillian gave the window to Justin W. Brierly, a long time friend and counsel for the McFarlane family, in 1972.
-Mr. Brierly donated the window to the City and County of Denver 1978 after the mansion had been purchased for use as the Community Center.
+Mr. Brierly donated the window to the City and County of Denver 1978 after the property had been purchased for use as the Community Center.

 The Denver Post proclaimed the McFarlane dining room as “one of the loveliest in the city” in 1962, the same year that Mr. McFarlane died.
-Lillian stayed in the mansion until 1966.
+Lillian stayed in the home until 1966.
 The house was owned by the McFarlane family until 1972 when it was sold to investors.
 The house served as an office building until 1977 when it was purchased by the City of Denver for use as the Capitol Hill Community Center.

 The house is now operated by Capitol Hill United Neighborhoods, Inc. (CHUN), as a community center.
 CHUN donates rental space to non-profits and neighborhood organizations serving greater Capitol Hill, including Cheesman Park Advisory Group, Denver Urban Ministries and Warren Village.
 CHUN also utilizes the building for many civic activities and a multitude of community meetings that engage neighbors so that they may have a voice in shaping city policy around important neighborhood topics such as zoning, land use, transportation, historic preservation, public safety, housing and homelessness.
 The house is also available for rent for events such as weddings and family reunions.
 Additionally, several tenants have office space located in the Tears-McFarlane house.